-The Historic District/Planning & Zoning Committee meets in the Triangle Center, 1763 N. North Park Avenue, on the third Tuesday of every month at 7:00 p.m.
+The Historic District/Planning & Zoning Committee meets in the Triangle Center, 1763 N. North Park Avenue, on the second Tuesday of every month at 6:00 p.m.
 Interested neighbors with knowledge and experience in the area of historic preservation are invited to become members.

 MEMBERSHIP COMMITTEE: The mission of the Membership Committee is to maintain the existing membership and to encourage other neighbors (Old Town Art Fair volunteers, local businesses, Condo Associations, etc.) who are not currently members of the organization to join.
 The key role of this committee is the development and upkeep of the Association’s Database System.
 The Membership Committee will maintain connections with existing members and solicit new membership local and otherwise.
 One does not have to be an Old Town Triangle resident to be able to join the Old Town Triangle Association.
 Only Triangle residents are given voting privileges.
 All members will receive the OTTA newsletter, an iBOT card (I Buy Old Town discount card), and electronic email updates (EMMAs) relating to area news and up-coming events.

 NEIGHBORHOOD IMPROVEMENT COMMITTEE: The mission of the Neighborhood Improvement Committee (NIC) is to develop and maintain the physical environment of the Old Town Triangle including improvement of open spaces, green areas, sidewalks, and parkways.